 - Classify the organizational data and safeguard it based on risk

 - Balance the business needs to offer and deploy new applications and services against the security risks it might pose to the organization

 Review of Information Security Policy

-Most organization will have a documented periodic policy review process in place (e.g., annually) to ensure that policies are kept up to date and relevant.
-In some case, a policy manager would be the individual who would determine the need for a new policy or the update to an existing policy.
+Most organizations will have a documented periodic policy review process in place (e.g., annually) to ensure that policies are kept up to date and relevant.
+In some cases, a policy manager would be the individual who would determine the need for a new policy or the update to an existing policy.
 In a small organization, the role of policy manager may be played by the Business Owner (e.g., the Chief Information Security Officer may be the owner/manager of the information security policy.)

 Policy Review and Update Drivers

 The information security policy owner or manager will review and update the policy at the required intervals or when external or internal drivers require the review and update of the policy.
 The following are the most common drivers that would prompt a review of the institution’s information security policy.

 - Changes in Federal or State laws and regulations

 - Changes in technology (e.g., increased use of mobile devices on campus)